-Erica Mena Shows Off Her Growing Baby Bump In A Two Piece Pretty Little Thing Set
+Erica Mena Shows Off Her Growing Baby Bump In A Two-Piece Pretty Little Thing Set

 Erica Mena may be pregnant, but that won’t stop her from continuing to turn up the heat.

 The Love and Hip Hop star shared a photo of her growing bump on Sunday, October 6.
 In the photo, Mena is wearing a two-piece underwear set from Pretty Little Thing.
 The set is black, with the brand’s name being shown with white lettering.
 Mena’s hair is full of bouncy curls and she went for a smoky eye makeup look.
 The reality star is looking directly into the camera with both hands on her head and pursed lips.
-She is also wearing a nude lipstick in the photo.
+She is also wearing a nude lips color in the photo.

-At the time of writing, Mena’s photo received more than 100,000 likes.
+At the time of writing, Mena’s photo has received more than 100,000 likes.
 The photo also received more than 700 comments from Mena’s fans.

 “You look amazing queen…congratulations to you and Safari,” one fan said.